DoSomething/darwin/README.md

 - Deployment mechanism
 - Data storage & backup requirements
 - New Relic integration
+- Milestone dates (e.g., launch) on the Tech Dates calendar
+- QA and Production DNS entry requirements
+- LogStash support

+Some apps may also require the following support.

 - StatHat coverage of significant events
 - Transactional ID handling (for instance, with our [Gateway](https://github.com/DoSomething/gateway) project)
-- Milestone dates (e.g., launch) on the Tech Dates calendar
-- LogStash support

-At a minimum, we expect that each app will have the following requirements:

-- Jenkins deployment
-- NewRelic server monitoring
-- Application and server logs shipping to LogStash
-- QA and Production environments with their respective DNS entries set up
-- Backup mechanisms in place for the data, code, and environment
-- Runscope or Ghost Inspector tests for monitoring
+- Runscope or Ghost Inspector tests for monitoring and debugging

-Some apps may also require the following:

-- SSL setup
+- SSL requirements
-- NewRelic Application Monitoring
-- Laravel Queue setup
+- Laravel Queue requirements
-- Fastly configuration
+- CDN support

 ### Deployments
 We deploy as often as we can, and look for ways to increase the frequency.
 We have ChatOps integration through Slack and George, which is our customized Hubot.